InAnYan/gsoc/README.md

 Future features include:
 - Introduce AI papers search.
 - Support fully offline mode (no external access to network).
 - Support for external RAG (all of the workload for generating and storing embeddings, generating AI answer is offloaded to a separate server).
+This can be implemented using [Microsoft Kernel Memory](https://microsoft.github.io/kernel-memory/).
+- Integrate [scholar.ai](https://scholarai.io/), or other services.

 # Pull requests to **main** branch